lxaw/lxaw.github.io/_pages/reading.md

 ---

 ## Papers Read (Reverse Chronological Order)
-Here's some papers I have read.
+Here are some papers I have read.
 This list is kept for personal reference, just in case I need to look more at an idea.
 Most of these are not really in any order; they are just in the order that they appeared on my i-Pad.

 ### Note: On Authors
 The author section contains only the first author, followed by *et al*.
 This is **not** to say that the other authors did not contribute; their work should be recognized and is important.
 I chose to only do the first author as I do not want to crowd the page.
 Please see the paper itself if you are more interesting.